Chieze-Franklin/Bolt.js-Book/users-api.md

 ## GET: \/api\/users\/@current

-Gets the logged-in user for the current session.
+Gets the logged-in user for the current session \(for native views only\) or the user whose token has been included in the request header `X-Bolt-User-Token`.

 ### response

-If the logged-in user for the current session is successfully found, the `body` field of the response should hold a user object.
+If the appropriate user is successfully found, the `body` field of the response should hold a user object.

-### note

-This endpoint works for native views only.

 ---